 From time to time Miami may lease apartment units in Oxford, Ohio, and then sub-let those units to students during the academic year.
-Hawks Landing and Oxford Commons are reasonable contiguous to the Oxford Campus.
-The lessor of Hawks Landing and Oxford Commons is responsible for maintaining the leased units in a tenable, safe, and sanitary manner, in compliance with all state and local housing, building, and health requirements applicable to the rental property.
+Hawks Landing and Oxford Commons are reasonably contiguous to the Oxford Campus.
+Hawks Landing and Oxford Commons are each responsible for maintaining the leased units in a tenable, safe, and sanitary manner, in compliance with all state and local housing, building, and health requirements applicable to each respective piece of rental property.
 Each unit at Hawks Landing and Oxford Commons has a smoke detector and a fire suppression system.
 The lessor of Hawks Landing and Oxford Commons performs annual fire safety/fire suppression system inspections.

-The housing provided by the Luxembourg program is similar to other leased housing at the Oxford campus.
-Miami manages two locations referred to as "the Gardeners House" and the "Chaves," consisting of two and eight units, respectively.
-These locations were made available for student use starting January 1, 2021.
-The lessor of the Gardeners House and the Chaves apartments is responsible for maintaining the leased units in a tenable, safe, and sanitary manner, in compliance with local housing, building, and health requirements applicable to the rental property.
+The housing provided by the Miami University Dolibois European Center (MUDEC), the campus located in Luxembourg, is similar to other leased housing at the Oxford campus.
+Miami has three locations known as "the Gardeners House and Studio", "Chaves", and "Gravity".
+All of these locations are in Differdange.
+The Gardeners House and Chaves apartments were first made available to students beginning in January 2021.
+Gravity opened in August 2023.
+The lessor of each location is responsible for maintaining the leased units in a tenable, safe, and sanitary manner, in compliance with local housing, building, fire, and health requirements applicable to the rental property.
 The Chaves apartments are equipped with a fire alarm system and there are fire extinguishers in the hallways.
+Gravity is equipped with a fire alarm system, and there are fire extinguishers located in the kitchen area of each of the suites.

-Students in the Gardeners House and Chaves apartments are bound by the same policies of student conduct and rules as Oxford campus students, as stated above.
+Students choosing to reside in the Gardeners House & Studio, Chaves, and Gravity are bound by the same policies of student conduct and rules as Oxford campus students, as stated above.
 Emergency fire and evacuation procedures are the same, with the exception of the emergency phone number being 1-1-2 in Luxembourg.